 There is a significant body of evidence that children experience violence in custodial settings.
 A number of studies have been conducted in recent years which gather the views of children on this matter.
 The Children’s Rights Alliance for England conducted a study in which children campaigned for the end of violence against children in custody in Austria, Cyprus, England, the Netherlands and Romania.
 In this and other studies, clear themes emerge on children’s views on how to tackle this issue.

 A major issue for children in custodial settings is that of violence perpetrated by staff.
 In England for example, children report experiencing violence through the use of restraint: “Someone’s got your arm and head down…it makes you want to struggle.
 It hurts.”
 In particular, girls report mental health problems resulting from such use of force.
-Children feel that too much force is being used, and that greater attempts should be made to talk through the issues.
+Children feel that too much force is being used, and that greater attempts should be made to talk through issues.

 Children have a number of insightful recommendations regarding staff recruitment.
 They emphasise the need to recruit staff who like working with children, and who have a proven ability of doing so.
 They should be from similar backgrounds to the children with whom they are dealing, and should be fair and willing to listen to children.
 Staff should be well trained on matters such as child psychology and children’s rights and on tackling conflict without violence.
 Children should be involved in training in order to get across their perspectives on, for example, when to intervene in various situations which can arise in custody.
 There should be clear rules for staff on the use of force and staff should be well trained in this area.
 Restraint should only be used as a last resort when alternatives have failed.
 In England, children drafted a job description for youth custody staff, describing the personal qualities necessary for working well with children in custody, including displaying “positive attitudes” and being “non-judgmental”.